Partial Redeployment of App#

 This tutorial is a continuation of the tutorial Sharing Storage between Pod Replicas.

-Updating the microservices and application
+Updating the microservices and application#

-Create a file called config.json
+Create a file called config.json in configs directory of http-server with following contents:

 {